JackScottow/strong-viz/README.md

 - Track progression of individual exercises over time
 - View weight progression and volume trends with interactive charts
-- See max weight, max reps, and total sets for each exercise
+- See max weight, max volume, and total sets for each exercise
 - Detailed set history with weights and reps
 - Click on workout dates to see full workout details